The recent pandemic has created significant changes to our working and personal lives.

 Limit your expose to the news

 Every time you turn on the news at the moment , you will undoubtedly see information on the coronavirus and this doesn’t get much better on the social media channels either.

 If this is difficult to control, the best thing that you can do is to turn off the news and/or change your social media settings.

 This limits the posts from those people who’s posts may impact on you negatively and focus on something you may enjoy, such as reading.

 If you aren’t shielding due to coronavirus, why not help out in your local community?
 There will be people unable to leave their homes and walk their dogs or go shopping and research shows that volunteering is great for improving our mental health.

 Live in the moment

-If you can, and it is easier said than done, try and live in the moment.
-Take everyday one day at a time and try not to worry about what may or may not happen in the future.
+If you can, and it is easier said than done, try and live in the moment and take everyday one day at a time.
+Try not to worry about what may or may not happen in the future.

-If you think it might help, promise yourself that you will limit any overthinking and worrying to 30 minutes per day to ‘get it out of your system’ and then move on with your day.
+If you think it might help, promise yourself that you will limit any overthinking and worrying to 30 minutes per day.
+This will help you to ‘get it out of your system’ and then move on with your day.

 If you need to talk confidentially to someone then you call reach the Samaritans on 116 123 day or night.